 - Best grip shoes you have for the terrain to be hiking on.
-For streams, specific canyoning or water shoes are the best: five tens for example.
-If you don’t want to invest in this kind of shoes your second best option are (trail) running shoes with softer soles: I have had good experience with the Asics 2000 non-trail running series, innov8 and others.
+For streams, specific canyoning or water shoes are the best.
+If you don’t want to invest in this kind of shoes your second best option are (trail) running shoes with softer soles: I have had good experience with NB Summit, Salomon Wings Pro, the Asics 2000 non-trail running series, and others.
 Try to avoid clunky, heavy and hard soled shoes or you will feel like on skates on the stream as soon as the rocks are bit wet.
 If you are going to be walking on anything that does not involve wet rocks, then standard hiking shoes/boots are a good option.
 In my case, I like to walk light and tend to use all the time trail running shoes though.
 Casual shoes are not a good hiking option: non-running Pumas, Sketchers, etc. They tend to have bad grip and easily breakable.
+Full article about shoes.

 - A comfortable backpack which won’t swing around, ideally with a chest and/or a belly strap.
 No shoulder bags or similar stuff.

 - Cap, sunscreen, etc. Sunburning in Hong Kong is a serious issue.
 Mosquito repellant if you attract them.
 Tissues.